 Scholarship funding is limited to students renewing their award.
 In order that these awards remain equitable, scholarship offers are not negotiable.
-External awards are available through outside organizations and these opportunities are listed here.
+External awards are available through outside organizations and these opportunities are listed under "Outside Scholarships" here.

 Only renewed scholarship funding is provided to students who continue to meet the renewal criteria (additional funding is not available).

 The law school does not offer need-based financial aid programs.

 Tuition rates are set annually by the university’s Board of Trustees.
 Scholarship letters specify the award amount and awards do not increase with tuition unless noted.
 (See your scholarship notice for the terms of your offer.)

 Students who do not meet their scholarship’s renewal criteria may be eligible for other funding through financial aid programs like the Stafford unsubsidized loan program or Grad PLUS.
 Students may contact the law school’s Student Financial Services Office, email@example.com or the university’s Financial Aid Office, firstname.lastname@example.org for questions about financial aid eligibility.

 Students who do not meet the renewal criteria as a rising second-year cannot have this award reinstated if they meet the renewal criteria in subsequent years.

 Loyola Law School participates in the Yellow Ribbon program.
 Enrolled students may submit a request to match their veteran benefits to the law school’s Registrar’s Office at email@example.com or call 213-736-1130 if they have any questions.